ErvinRex/biographica_test/pipeline/README.md

 ### How to run

 1. Navigate to `pipeline`.
+2. Create a virtual environment and activate it.
+3. Run `pip3 install -r requirements.txt` to install all required libraries.
-2. Run `python3 pipeline.py` in your terminal.
+4. Run `python3 pipeline.py` in your terminal.
 (Feel free to change the parameters inside the main function).
-3. TSV files will appear in the `pipeline/data` folder.
+5. TSV files will appear in the `pipeline/data` folder.

 ## Data Cleaning